adobe/cluster-registry/docs/developer-guides/testing.md

 The test consists of the following stages with it's following logs:
 1. Get a token to authenticate to Cluster Registry.
-2. Makes an update on the cluster custom object by adding new `Tag` named `update-slt` with the value `Tick` or `Tack`.
+2. Make an update on the cluster custom object by adding a new `Tag` named `update-slt` with the value `Tick` or `Tack`.
 Logs in order:
-    - `Updating the Cluster Registry CRD...`
+    - `updating the Cluster Registry CRD...`
-    - `Changing 'update-slt' tag value`
+    - `changing 'update-slt' tag value`
-    - `Cluster Registry CRD updated!`
+    - `cluster Registry CRD updated!`
-3. Query the Cluster Registry API to check for the update at the endpoint `/api/v1/clusters/[cluster-name]`.
+3. Query the Cluster Registry API (using the endpoint `/api/v1/clusters/[cluster-name]`) and check for the update.
 Logs in order:
-    - `Waiting for the Cluster Registry API to update the database...`
+    - `waiting for the Cluster Registry API to update the database...`
-    - `Checking the API for the update (check 1/3)... (reties 3 times at a 11s interval)`
+    - `checking the API for the update (check 1/3)... (reties 3 times at a 11s interval)`
-    - `Update confirmed`
+    - `update confirmed`

 #### Get endpoints synthetic test